Willow Bend has primarily returned to in-person programming.

 Classic Willow Bend Programs

-Classic (one-off) programs (all 30 minutes in length) are offered per class or maximum of 25 students.
-All programs are offered live through Zoom (and Google Slides).
-For rates and more information or to schedule a program for your class or group, email Cassandra Roberts (email@example.com).
+For rates and more information or to request a program for your class or group, email Cassandra Roberts (email@example.com).

 How do earthworms help nature to dispose of waste?
 By virtually looking at real, live earthworms, students will learn more about these amazing animals and their role in composting.